OSHA Bloodborne Pathogen Standard For Reducing Risks

 Coming into contact with a bloodborne pathogen could spell the difference between life long illness, life, and even death.
 That is why the government has proposed special procedures for handling these kinds of issues, all which professional company cleanup crews like Bio Recovery are trained to take care of.

 You must not attempt to treat these situations on your own.
-They are extremely dangerous, which is why the Occupational Safety and Health Standards (OSHA) has special procedures that must be followed to legally and safely restore the situation.
+They are extremely dangerous, which is why the OSHA Bloodborne Pathogen Standard has special procedures that must be followed to legally and safely restore the situation.

 Types of Bloodborne Pathogens